 The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service activities and its community education activities in the special revenue funds.
+The District accounts for its special education fund and the career technical preparation fund in the special revenue funds.